apache/drill/contrib/storage-http/README.md

 * `type`:  This should be `http`
 * `cacheResults`:  Enable caching of the HTTP responses.
 Defaults to `false`
+* `enhanced`:  Enable enhanced param syntax in Drill 1.22 and beyond.
+The enhanced mode allows the user to send the request header through the `WHERE` clause.
+Defaults to `false`
 * `timeout`:  Sets the response timeout in seconds.
 Defaults to `0` which is no timeout.
 * `connections`:  This field contains the details for individual connections.
 See the section *Configuring API Connections for Details*.